 It seems that there is a National day for pretty much any food!
 Today is National Seafood Bisque Day.
 I thought it would be fun to cook up a big batch of shrimp chowder with bacon, corn and fresh thyme.
-It is the perfect soup recipe for the cool autumn nights!
+It is the perfect choice for a one pot meals soup recipe for the cool autumn nights!

 I am not normally much of a soup or chowder lover but I really enjoy it when the cool weather rolls around This hot shrimp chowder is hearty and thick with the goodness of fresh thyme and smoked paprika mixed with pan fried bacon, heavy cream and corn kernels.